 .
 Glenn is the author of two popular articles: How I Got This Way

 and Where Can I Backpack?

-Tama is a naturalist for the Miami County Park District.
-She loves to hike, backpack and be out in nature.
+Tama is a full-time naturalist for the Miami County Park District.
+She loves to hike, backpack, and be out in nature.
 She is a Leave No Trace Master Educator.
-In her spare time Tama can be found underground exploring wild caves.
-In 2003 she and her husband were invited to a weeklong underground expedition in Lechuguilla Cave, New Mexico.
-In 2004 she rappelled Golindrinas Cave, a 1,200 foot pit in Mexico with her daughter and husband.
-In 2014 Tama spent a week canyoneering in Zion National Park.
+She hikes sections of the Appalachian Trail each year.
+In her spare time, Tama can be found underground exploring wild caves.
+She and her husband were invited to a weeklong underground expedition in Lechuguilla Cave, New Mexico.
+She's rappelled Golindrinas Cave, a 1,200-foot pit in Mexico with her daughter and husband.
+Tama is experienced in canyoneering at Zion National Park.

-Kristy's passion is wellness and being in nature with just about any outdoor activity.
+Kristy's passions are yoga, wellness and being in nature with just about any outdoor activity.
 Kristy is an experienced hike leader and an active member of the Dayton Hikers group.
-In her professional life she is a Licensed Social Worker, Certified Health Minister and Certified Dementia Practitioner.
+In her professional life she is a Licensed Social Worker, and Certified Dementia Practitioner.
 She is a talented motivational speaker on topics such as women's wellness and the therapeutic benefits of nature based adventure.
-Kristy is certified in Wilderness First Aid and CPR/AED.
+Kristy is a 200-Hour Certified Yoga Instructor.
+In addition, she is certified in Wilderness First Aid and CPR/AED.
 Kristy and her husband have three children and live in Germantown, Ohio.
-She looks forward to sharing her passion of nature, wellness and adventure with you.
+She looks forward to sharing her passion of nature, adventure, yoga and wellness with you.

 I loved the teamwork and encouragement. – Loretta H.